dgreen/dgreenold-github-io/source/_posts/2020-05-25-making-bookmarked-pdfs-from-google-docs.md

 > Google Doc → download as .docx → use word processor with bookmark/accessibility options → PDF

 The process that works is to download the file from Google Docs as a `.docx` file.
 Then using Word, Writer, or Pages open the file and then export it to PDF choosing to use the accessibility options.
 My computer is a MacBook Pro 13 2018 and is presently running

 * MacOS Catalina 10.15.4
 * Microsoft Word 16.37 (from a Microsoft 365 subscription)
+* Microsoft Word365 (onlinee)
-* LibreOffice 6.4.4.2
+* ~~LibreOffice 6.4.4.2~~
 * Pages 10.0 (6748)

 The result we are seeking is to have the table of contents information inserted and maintained in Google Docs.
 It should not only appear in the PDF page but also appear in the metadata of the PDF file so that users can quickly jump to those sections.

 After using the heading styles in your document to denote the structure, insert the table of contents in the appropriate part of your document using the menu option *Insert → Table of Contents*.
 Choose to show numbers rather than links if you wish to support printed versions of the PDF.
 Make sure you are adding page numbers to your page (use the menu option *Insert → Page Numbers*).
 The table of contents should now be visible in the document.
 Right-clicking on the table of contents allows you the option to refresh the table of contents after document changes.
 You should also be able to click on an entry and select the link to jump to that portion of the document for editing.